Table of contents:

 Can I combine facial surgery and breast surgery?

-Breast and facial surgery can be combined if the facial surgery takes less than 3 hours.
-If it will take more than 5 hours it can be arranged the day BEFORE the facial surgery.
-In that case, the operation of Dr van de Ven should take place on Thursday, the breast augmentation on Wednesday.
+Breast and facial surgery can be combined in the same week, not on the same day. .
+In that case, the operation of Dr van de Ven should take place on Thursday, the breast augmentation on Tuesday.
 Be aware you should be in Antwerp for the preoperative consultation on Monday around noon in this case.

 We are doing our very best to keep this information up-to-date.
 In case you see anything that no longer seems accurate, or in case you have a question, please fill out the form below!